top of page

 We also want to say a huge thank you to our very generous sponsors The RTR Foundation, Bedrock Human Resources and SM1 print plus our talented artists Kate Marsden and Jo Sharpe.
 Thank you so much to all of you for helping us to 'challenge perceptions' of disability and difference in society.

-We are so grateful to the Whitehall Historic House for hosting the exhibition and being so cooperative in terms of the finer details in the run-up.
+We are so grateful to the Honeywood Museum (and previously The Whitehall Historic House) for hosting the exhibition and being so cooperative in terms of the finer details in the run-up.

 logos challenging perceptions.png